openrewrite/rewrite-docs/changelog/8-1-1-Release.md

 * [org.openrewrite.staticanalysis.IsEmptyCallOnCollections](https://docs.openrewrite.org/reference/recipes/staticanalysis/isemptycalloncollections): Also check for _not_ `isEmpty()` when testing for not equal to zero size.
 * [org.openrewrite.staticanalysis.JavaApiBestPractices](https://docs.openrewrite.org/reference/recipes/staticanalysis/javaapibestpractices): Use the Java standard library in a way that is most idiomatic.
 * [org.openrewrite.staticanalysis.LambdaBlockToExpression](https://docs.openrewrite.org/reference/recipes/staticanalysis/lambdablocktoexpression): Single-line statement lambdas returning a value can be replaced with expression lambdas.
+* [org.openrewrite.staticanalysis.LowercasePackage](https://docs.openrewrite.org/reference/recipes/staticanalysis/lowercasepackage): By convention all Java package names should contain only lowercase letters, numbers, and dashes.
+This recipe converts any uppercase letters in package names to be lowercase.
+* [org.openrewrite.staticanalysis.MethodNameCasing](https://docs.openrewrite.org/reference/recipes/staticanalysis/methodnamecasing): Method names should comply with a naming convention.
 * [org.openrewrite.staticanalysis.MinimumSwitchCases](https://docs.openrewrite.org/reference/recipes/staticanalysis/minimumswitchcases): `switch` statements are useful when many code paths branch depending on the value of a single expression.
 For just one or two code paths, the code will be more readable with `if` statements.
 * [org.openrewrite.staticanalysis.MissingOverrideAnnotation](https://docs.openrewrite.org/reference/recipes/staticanalysis/missingoverrideannotation): Adds `@Override` to methods overriding superclass methods or implementing interface methods.
 Annotating methods improves readability by showing the author's intent to override.
 Additionally, when annotated, the compiler will emit an error when a signature of the overridden method does not match the superclass method.
 * [org.openrewrite.staticanalysis.ModifierOrder](https://docs.openrewrite.org/reference/recipes/staticanalysis/modifierorder): Modifiers should be declared in the correct order as recommended by the JLS.